-The NSGP provides funding support for target hardening and other physical security enhancements to nonprofit organizations that are at high risk of a terrorist attack and located within one of the urban areas receiving funding under the Fiscal Year (FY) 2016 Urban Area Security Initiative (UASI).
+The FY 2017 NSGP provides funding support for physical security enhancements to nonprofit organizations that are at high risk of a terrorist attack and located within one of the urban areas receiving funding under the Fiscal Year (FY) 2017 Urban Area Security Initiative (UASI).
 The program seeks to integrate the preparedness activities of nonprofit organizations that are at high risk of a terrorist attack with broader state and local preparedness efforts.
-The NSGP also serves to promote emergency preparedness coordination and collaboration activities between public and private community representatives as well as state and local government agencies.
-The NSGP supports the Quadrennial Homeland Security Review Mission to Strengthen National Preparedness and Resilience.
+The NSGP also promotes emergency preparedness coordination and collaboration activities between public and private community representatives as well as state and local government agencies.
+Among the five basic homeland security missions noted in the DHS Quadrennial Homeland Security Review, the NSGP supports the goal to Strengthen National Preparedness and Resilience.